 Step 6 - Data import

 Our team will review the CSV data, note any adjustments if needed, and upload it into our system.
 Note that all data manipulation should be done by you.

-Once the data is finished uploading, you will review the data in ReCharge to make sure it is correct.
+Once the data is finished uploading, we will email you to review the data in ReCharge to make sure it is correct.

-On the day of the switch, make sure your old system is cancelled to ensure customers are not double-billed.
+On the day of the switch, it is your responsibility to make sure your old system is cancelled to ensure customers are not double-billed.

 Are you not currently using Stripe or Braintree?

 If your previous customers are not currently on Stripe or PayPal via Braintree, they will need to be migrated to these systems in order for us to access the data for future billing.
 Your previous merchant processor(s) are required by law to assist you in moving over to the new system.
 Contact your provider to get this scheduled well in advance of your migration.